Executive Staff and Global Support Office

 Lejla Hasandedic-Dapo

-Individual Membership Coordinator
+Membership Growth Coordinator

 Lejla Hasandedic-Dapo is a psychologist, psychotherapist, lecturer, activist, peacebuilder, and volunteer from Bosnia and Herzegovina.
 Currently, she is doing her Ph.D. in psychology at Ankara Yildirim Beyazit University, in Turkey.
 She was URI Youth Ambassador and, since 2013, she has been working as United Religions Initiative (URI) Europe CC Liaison Officer.
 Also, she is the co-founder of Youth for Peace, an organization that positioned itself as one of the most prominent youth-led organizations in Bosnia and Herzegovina, working in the field of peacebuilding.
 As she is very passionate about peacebuilding and interfaith work, she became a non-violent communication trainer, Learning to Live Together trainer, PPA and KAICIID fellow.
 In March 2022, Lejla joined the URI Global Staff team as the Individual Membership Coordinator.